-As we rush to pack in all of our holiday shopping, it's good to take a breath and remember some of the ways we can share joy this season other than shopping here, there, and in our PJs.
-Maybe we can find some time to volunteer with our kids, working as a family to help those less fortunate.
-Our kids can also experience the joy of giving by passing along some of last year's gifts, sharing the old with someone new before finding out what Santa delivers this season.
-And when we do pursue the parental thrill of buying super-cool toys, wrapping them, and making our kids' day on Christmas or Hanukkah, maybe we could add just one more for a child in need.
+The holidays can be a particularly rough time to be in need, and this year's terrible fire season has put far more families in this position than usual.
+Showing our kids how the community rallies is important.
+We can make time to volunteer with our kids—a great holiday tradition—and kids can also experience the joy of giving by passing along some of last year's gifts, sharing the old with someone new before finding out what Santa delivers this season.
+When we pursue the parental thrill of buying super-cool toys, wrapping them, and making our kids' day on Christmas or Hanukkah, maybe we could add just one more for a child in need.
 We know of some great places to bring both kinds of toy donations—new and gently used—to spread around some of that holiday joy.

 Los Angeles County Toy Loan is another great option for donating second-hand toys in good condition.
 This wonderful program has been around since the Great Depression, lending toys to needy families on an honor system, much like public libraries.